fandepi/project2/project2.md

 * **Graphical Type**

-  For different visualization problems, we should choose the type of graph that is most appropriate.
+  For different visualization problems, we should ***choose the type of graph that is most appropriate***.
 This will greatly affect the delivery of information.
 For example, in order to improve the third diagram in this article, area plot could be selected to better highlight the variation of space between two lines.

 * **Graphical Integrity**

-  There should be no misunderstanding when visualizing data.
+  ***There should be no misunderstanding when visualizing data***.
 This means that the chart should faithfully reflect the original relationship of the data.
 For example, in the second chart of this article, the baseline of the bar chart starts at 0, which accurately reflects the scale gap of the values.

 * **Graphical Excellence**

-  Readability is a golden rule when we make graphs.
+  ***Readability is a golden rule when we make graphs***.
 If too many dimensions of data are added to a graph, it can easily overwhelm the working memory of a person and affect the reception of information.
 For example, in the first figure of this paper, it is more intuitive to compare the two dimensions of user penetration, the region and the way of eating, rather than decompose them into sub-figures for comparison.

 ### ```Reference```